National organisations

 Aspire

-Aspire is a national organisation which supports and assists both the autistic individual and their support network.
+Aspire supports the autistic person and their support network.
 They also advocate on behalf of autistic people and provide them with the tools to advocate for themselves.

 Aware

-Aware is a national organisation providing free support, education and information services to people impacted by anxiety, depression, bipolar disorder and related mood conditions.
+Aware supports people impacted by anxiety, depression, bipolar disorder and related mood conditions.
 They have an Information and Resources Section.
-They offer several ways to support people which you can view here.
-Its Support Line is a free service available to anyone seeking support and information about anxiety, depression or bipolar disorder – for themselves or a loved one.
-The service is available 7 days a week from 10am to 10pm (Freephone: 1800 80 48 48).
+Its support line is available 7 days a week from 10am to 10pm (Freephone: 1800 80 48 48).
 It is for people over 18 years old.
 They also have a Support Email service.
-It is available to anyone (aged 18+) seeking support, resources and information about their own mood, the mood of a friend or family member, or who experiences depression or bipolar disorder.
-It is an encrypted email service to ensure the privacy and anonymity of our users.
-Aware also runs Support and Self Care Groups in-person, by phone and by zoom.
+It is available to anyone (aged 18+) seeking support.
+Aware also runs Support and Self Care Groups in-person, by phone, and by zoom.

 Barnardos

-Barnardos provide practical and professional supports for children, young people and families.
-Barnardos deliver services and support in a variety of way.
-They work with children from 0-18 years (individually, in group work and through their early years service and early intervention programme).
-They also work with families through their family support service, their Partnership with Parents programme, which supports parents to build their parenting skills, and have a resources section for Parents which includes free e-books for downloading.
-They also run Parent and Toddler Groups - you can contact your local Barnardos service for more information.
+Barnardos work with children from 0-18 years.
+They also work with families through their family support service, and their Partnership with Parents programme.
+They have a resources section for parents which includes free e-books for downloading.
+They also run Parent and Toddler Groups.

 Barrettstown